 Proposals will be evaluated on the qualifications and experience presented in the proposed solutions and required forms.

+Prior Legislative Impact Examples

+Proposals will be evaluated on the level of legislative impact achieved on behalf of other local government clients.

 Project Approach/Proposed Solution

 The proposal’s solution and approach will be critically evaluated to assess amenability with Town goals and respondent’s understanding and performance objectives; as well as a thorough review of approaches and outcomes of like services provided for other governmental agencies.